Interview With a Board Certified Specialist

 Lou Laguna, PhD, ABPP

 After 10 years of public service as a sworn police officer, Lou left policing to pursue full-time graduate studies in clinical psychology.
-He earned his Ph.D. in clinical psychology from the University of Nebraska- Lincoln in 1997 and completed his internship at Penn-State Geisinger Medical Center in Danville, PA.
-In 1999 was hired by Lebanon Valley College in central PA and, for the next 19 years he was a full-time member of the psychology department at LVC.
-He balanced his academic position with a private practice specializing in police suitability and fitness for duty evaluations.
-In 2019 Lou retired from LVC with the distinction of professor emeritus and he has been focusing full-time on his private practice in police psychology.
-Lou lives with his spouse in central PA and in their free time they love to travel, often by motorcycle, to visit their children in Colorado and Florida.
+He earned his PhD in clinical psychology from the University of Nebraska–Lincoln in 1997 and completed his internship at Geisinger Medical Center in Danville, Pennsylvania.
+In 1999, he was hired by Lebanon Valley College, where he served as a full-time member of the psychology department for 19 years.
+He balanced his academic role with a private practice specializing in police suitability and fitness-for-duty evaluations.
+In 2019, Lou retired from Lebanon Valley College with the distinction of professor emeritus and now focuses full-time on his private practice in police psychology.
+He lives with his spouse in central Pennsylvania, and in their free time, they enjoy traveling—often by motorcycle—to visit their children in Colorado and Florida.

 Q. What motivated you to seek board certification?